AdobeDocs/certification.en/help/certifications/aem/aem-sites-p-developer.md

 **Questions**

 Have a question about Adobe Certification?
-Please [email](certif@adobe.com) for additional details about the program.
+Please email `certif@adobe.com` for additional details about the program.

 View the certification [FAQs](https://solutionpartners.adobe.com/solution-partners/training_and_certification/certification/certification_faq.html#).